squili/jumia-design/src/concepts/commands.md

 ### Todo:
 - Make it less wide
+  - Directly expose builders instead of using callbacks
 - Should we be using a result type
 - Can we support callbacks that don't have args (trait bullshit?)